Logan289/ScreenTimeBruteForce/README.md

-# ios Restriction PassCode Crack
+# iOS Restriction Passcode Crack

 ## Overview

-**ios Restriction PassCode Cracker**, this version of the application is written with Python programming language,which is used to crack the Restriction PassCode of iphone/ipad.
+This version of the application is written with Python programming language,which is used to crack the Restriction PassCode of iphone/ipad.

 ### Brute Force